rafaqz/DimensionalData.jl/docs/src/get_info.md

 `dims` retrieves dimensions from any object that has them.

-What makes it so useful is you can filter which dimensions you want in what order, using any `Dimension`, `Type{Dimension}` or `Symbol`.
+What makes it so useful is that you can filter which dimensions you want, and specify in what order, using any `Dimension`, `Type{Dimension}` or `Symbol`.

 ```@ansi getters